9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 perhaps 1% of misspelled words.

 Behind the scenes, a Bloom filter is remarkably simple.
 It consists of a bit array and a handful of hash functions.
-We\'ll use *k* for the number of hash functions.
+We'll use *k* for the number of hash functions.
 If we want to insert a value into the Bloom filter, we compute *k* hashes of the value, and turn on those bits in the bit array.
 If we want to see whether a value is present, we compute *k* hashes, and check all of those bits in the array to see if they are turned on.

-To see how this works, let\'s say we want to insert the strings `"foo"` and `"bar"` into a Bloom filter that is 8 bits wide, and we have two hash functions.
+To see how this works, let's say we want to insert the strings `"foo"` and `"bar"` into a Bloom filter that is 8 bits wide, and we have two hash functions.